Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Conclusion

-We investigate the problem of a decomposition of a dissipative dynamical map of the unital Lindblad type, which is used in quantum dynamics of a finite open quantum system, into two distinct types of mapping on the space of quantum states represented by density matrices.
-The formulation and decomposition employ the interplay between the density matrix and the Bloch representations of the state, and the orthogornal-symmetric decomposition of a matrix.
-One component of the composition map corresponds to reversible behaviours, while the other to irreversible characteristics.
-Together with the time parameter, we introduce an additional parameter, which is related to a scaling parameter in the scaling part of the dynamical matrix.
+We investigate the decomposition of a dynamical map of the unital Lindblad type, which is used in quantum dynamics of a finite dimensional open quantum system, into two distinct types of mapping on the space of quantum states represented by the density matrices.
+Based on the real-polar decomposition of a matrix, the formulation and decomposition of a dynamical map employ the interplay between the density matrix and the Bloch representations of the state.
+One component of the decomposed dynamical map corresponds to unitary evolution or reversible or coherent behaviours represented by a rotation matrix, while the other to irreversible characteristics or dissipative or decoherent behaviours represented by a scaling matrix.

-After subject to some simple conditions, we find that the introduced parameter is simply a linear function of time for normal matrix case.
-As a result the expected behaviour of the Markovian dynamics, the change of linear entropy or purity, as an indicator of dissipative behaviours increases in time and possesses an asymptote, is verified.
-The rate of change of the linear entropy depends on the structure of the scaling part of the dynamical matrix.
-Moreover, the initial state plays an important role in this rate of change.
-The issues on initial dependence of dissipative behaviours and the role of eigensubspace partitioning of the dynamical matrix are discussed.
-We have demonstrated our formulation for specific examples of elementary physical process in qubit systems.
+Under the normality condition, we show that the scaling parameter is simply a linear function of time, which is also in one-to-one correspondence with the entropy.
+As expected, the behaviour of the Markovian dynamics and the change of linear entropy or purity, as an indicator of dissipative behaviours, increases in time and possesses an asymptote.

+More importantly, the issues of initial-state dependence of dissipative behaviours, and the role of eigensubspace partitioning of the dynamical matrix are discussed.
+In particular, the rate of change of the linear entropy depends on the structure of the scaling part of the dynamical matrix, where the initial state plays an important role in this rate of change.
+Specifically, the linear entropy is expressed as a weighted sum of the exponential-decay functions in each scaling component, where the weight is equal to $\ENORM{\X_k(\rho)}^2$ of the initial state $\rho$ in the subspace.

-From the idea of unitary-scaling decomposition, one can see that the dissipative behaviour may be considered in parallel with the periodic behaviour, i.e. via the scaling and the rotation parts.
+From the unitary-scaling decomposition, it is evident that the dissipative behaviour of an open quantum system may be considered in parallel with the coherent behaviour.
 One can set the unitary dynamical map as a centred map and the scaling map as the deviation from the unitary map.
-In such ways, the use of linear entropy, which is adopted as an indicator of the dissipative behaviour, as another dynamical parameter becomes a promising tool in understanding quantum open systems in an unprecedented regime.
+In such ways, the use of linear entropy, which is adopted as an indicator of the dissipative behaviour and as another dynamical parameter becomes a promising tool in understanding evolution of an open quantum system.